KDTechniques/WhatsApp-Action-Sheet-SwiftUI/README.md

 > This action sheet is designed for **iOS 17/+ iOS & iPadOS** SwiftUI Apps only.

 > [!WARNING]
-> You will not be able to manipulate the standard UI Components and their sizes, colors, etc... whatsoever.
+> You will not be able to manipulate the standard UI Components and their sizes, colors, alignments, etc... whatsoever.

 > [!CAUTION]
 > **Note**: Intended to use on a sheet only. ~~Not on a plain view~~.
 Otherwise, there will be color mismatches.